graphsense/graphsense-openapi/README.md

-# graphsense-openapi
+# GraphSense OpenAPI specification

-GraphSense Open API specification
+This repository contains the OpenAPI specification for the [GraphSense](https://www.graphsense.info) API.